What Does Full Coverage Auto Insurance Actually Cover?

 What is full coverage auto insurance?

-Full coverage auto insurance is a package of insurance policies that generally includes at least bodily injury and property damage liability, collision, and comprehensive coverage.
-These policies can also include other types of insurance, such as personal injury protection or medical payments, that are customized to meet the insurance requirements in your state and fit your individual needs.
+Full coverage auto insurance is a package of insurance policies generally including at least bodily injury and property damage liability, collision, and comprehensive coverage.
+These policies can also include other types of insurance, such as personal injury protection or medical payments, customized to meet your state's car insurance coverage requirements and fit your needs.

 What about basic liability coverage?

-Basic liability insurance coverage typically only covers damages or injuries you cause to someone else, and only up to the specified limits of your policy.
-You are responsible for the cost of vehicle repairs or replacement, medical expenses, and any other incidents that exceed your policy limits.
+Basic liability insurance coverage typically only covers damages or injuries you cause to someone else and only up to the specified limits of your policy.
+You are responsible for vehicle repairs or replacement costs, medical expenses, and any other incidents exceeding your policy limits.
 Basic liability coverage can leave you financially exposed.

-A full coverage insurance package generally goes above the basic liability insurance required by law and offers more complete coverage.
+A full coverage insurance package generally goes above the minimum coverage required by law and offers more complete coverage.
 You’re less likely to have to pay for the cost of an accident or damage to your vehicle all by yourself.

 Of course, the more insurance coverage you add, the more your premium is likely to go up, so it's essential to find a good balance between making sure you’re covered for random accidents or problems and not having so much coverage that you’re wasting money.